2020 Dodge Challenger Super Stock arrives to demonize the dragstrip

 2020 Dodge Challenger Super Stock

-The power is great, but the Challenger Super Stock’s secret sauce is its tire and suspension setup, which aims to put the power to the pavement as efficiently as possible.“Spinning isn’t winning,” Tim Kuniskis, global head of Dodge and SRT, told Motor Authority.
+The power is great, but the Challenger Super Stock’s secret sauce is its tire and suspension setup, which aims to put the power to the pavement as efficiently as possible.
+“Spinning isn’t winning,” Tim Kuniskis, global head of Dodge and SRT, told Motor Authority.

 For better launches, Dodge retune the adaptive Bilstein dampers and gives them three modes: Street, Sport, and Track.
 Dodge said going from Street to Sport firms up the ride, but mostly aims to provide more feel.
 Track mode takes all the rebound damping out of the front dampers to allow the weight to transfer to the back where it creates more grip.